robang74/redfishos/forum/todo/recovery-image-refactoring.md

 The #3 makes sense only for a developers version in which `PBM` format is included but not yet the `zlib` one.
 About #4, why not?
 The `PNG` format is the standard most used for lossless image compression.

 Why add the `PBMz` support?
-Because the `PBM` images can be easily creates by `ASCII` manipulating scripts.
+Because the `PBM` images can be easily created by `ASCII` manipulating scripts.
 Those scripts can use `pnmtopng` (32kb) and `libnetpbm.so` to convert `PBM` in `PNG` but this conversion is not acceptable for *on-the-fly* needs.
 However, *on-the-fly-needs* can be better satisfied if `yamui` would keep open a file-descriptor in which a new image can be written to update the current which is not the case³, AFAIK.

 The, `yamui` project came with some parts and `grep -rn "main("` on its git/source top folder tell us that the parts are three `yaumi`, `yamui-screensaverd` and `yamui-powerkey`.
-Having three separated binaries is not optimal for embedded systems (*and a smartphone are a class of embedded system in particular their rescue/boot images*).
-The best is the `busybox`/`toybox` approach: one single binary with several links for each functions.
+Having three separated binaries is not optimal for embedded systems (*and a smartphone is a class of embedded systems, in particular their rescue/boot images*).
+The best is the `busybox`/`toybox` approach: one single binary with several links for each function.

 **conclusion**

-The correct approach is to change the `yamui` code in order to let it support multiple-lines text rendering and using the a print banner shell script that converts a text into a multi-lines banner which take tenth of seconds to run.
+The correct approach is to change the `yamui` code in order to let it support multiple-lines text rendering and using a print banner shell script that converts a text into a multi-lines banner which takes tenth of seconds to run.

-The best approach is like the one presented above but with a command line option that allows to rendere the 10x18 (tiny) font multiplicated for a given integer: e.g. 2x (20x36, small), 3x (30x54 regular), 4x (40x72, large), ..., 6x (60x108, huge), etc.
+The best approach is like the one presented above but with a command line option that allows to render the 10x18 (tiny) font multiplicated for a given integer: e.g. 2x (20x36, small), 3x (30x54 regular), 4x (40x72, large), ..., 6x (60x108, huge), etc.

 Again³ there is not a specific opened file descriptor to update this text `on-the-fly`, AFAIK.

 ---